pragmint/open-practices/capabilities/ai-accessible-internal-data.md

 ### The "Garbage In, Garbage Out" Problem

 AI is only as good as the data it can access.
 If your internal documentation is outdated, contradictory, or poorly written, the AI will provide confident but incorrect answers.
-Simply connecting an LLM to a messy SharePoint or a neglected Wiki will often result in "hallucinations" where the AI invents internal policies.
+Simply connecting an LLM to a messy SharePoint or a neglected wiki will often result in "hallucinations" where the AI invents internal policies.
 High-quality AI accessibility requires a foundational commitment to data hygiene and documentation maintenance.

 ### Privacy and Security Scoping